Acalypha

 Acalypha plants are primarily grown for their decorative foliage and showy flowers, making them ideal for enhancing any tropical or subtropical landscape.

-See also Abelia
+See also Abre Camino

 How to Identify an Acalypha Plant